 8. Sperm Whale

+Sperm whales are the largest giant-toothed whales.
 Male Sperm whales grow to an average length of up to 65 feet long.
 Females are smaller, reaching only 39 feet on average.
-A unique fact about sperm whales is their ability to dive to low depths.
-They can dive to depths down to 3,000 feet when looking for food.
+They have long, pointed teeth, which they use to feed.

 Whales have excellent senses.
 Find out more here